 How to P.R.A.Y.

-As this fast-paced world attempts to hurry us through life, we must resolve to live life slowly in order to always be in a posture of prayer.
-This begins with waking up before the day starts in order to set our heart's focus on the Father and our desperate need for His power and presence to guide us throughout the oncoming day.
-This ends with a closing prayer of reflection and thanksgiving every night for what God graced us with that particular day.
+This begins with waking up before the day starts to focus on God and to acknowledge our need for his power and presence to guide us throughout the oncoming day.
+This ends with a closing prayer of reflection and thanksgiving every night for what God has done for us that particular day.
 As we bookend each day in prayer, the time in between consists of periodic prayers of bringing what the day brings before the presence of our Father.

 It is good to give thanks to the LORD, to sing praises to your name, O Most High; to declare your steadfast love in the morning, and your faithfulness by night (Psalm 92:1-2).

-As we spend time in prayer throughout the day, our prayers should be seasoned with these basic ingredients through the prompting of the Holy Spirit within us:
+As we spend time in prayer throughout the day, our prayers should be seasoned with these basic ingredients:

 Praise - Worship God for who He is and what He has done.